Aller au contenu principal

 VERIFIED

-I had tried two or three apps before, and I never lasted more than a couple of weeks.
+I'd tried two or three apps before, and I never lasted more than a couple of weeks.
 What works for me here is that every day is different: one day I listen, one day I write a little story, one day I play a Wordle.
-So I never get bored, and I keep going.
+So I never get bored, and I keep coming back.

 MI